-The written notification must state which family members are required to attend the interview.
-The family may call to request another appointment date.
+The family may call to request another appointment date when they receive their notice.
+The PHA may allow two rescheduled appointment dates.
 If the family does not appear for the recertification interview and has not rescheduled or made prior arrangements with the PHA, the PHA will reschedule a second appointment.

-If the family fails to appear for the second appointment, and has not rescheduled or made prior arrangements, the PHA will send family notice of termination and offer opportunity for an informal hearing.
+If the family fails to appear for the second appointment, and has not rescheduled or made prior arrangements, the PHA may start termination proceedings.